On This Page:

 - Body Mass Index Table.
 National Heart, Lung, and Blood Institute.

-- How Are Overweight and Obesity Treated?
+- Treatment.
 National Heart, Lung, and Blood Institute.

 - Journey Forward.

 - Facing Forward: Life After Cancer Treatment.
 National Cancer Institute.

 - Health and Well-Being After Cancer.
 National Cancer Institute, Office of Cancer Survivorship.

 - Living Beyond Cancer.
 National Coalition for Cancer Survivorship.

 For health professionals

 - American Society of Clinical Oncology Obesity Initiative: Rationale, Progress, and Future Directions.
 Ligibel JA, Wollins J Clin Oncol.
 2016 Dec 10;34(35):4256-4260.